scriptituk/xfade-easing/README.md

 A [CLI wrapper script](#cli-script) is provided to generate custom expressions, test videos, visual media sequences and more.
 It also facilitates generic ffmpeg filter easing – see [Easing other filters](#easing-other-filters).

-The **custom ffmpeg** variant is fast with a simple API and no restrictions.
+The **custom ffmpeg** variant has backward compatible xfade arguments, is fast with a simple C&nbsp;API and no restrictions.
 Installation involves a [few patches](https://htmlpreview.github.io/?https://github.com/scriptituk/xfade-easing/blob/main/src/vf_xfade-diff.html) to a single ffmpeg C source file, with no dependencies.
 The **custom expression** variant is convenient but clunky – see [Performance](#custom-expression-performance) –